Pharos1/NewGLRenderEngine/README.md

 * For some reason the gpu takes like a ms less than the cpu.
 Maybe use my wacky technique, first draw then do the math.
 * When I discard pixels if alpha is less than 0.5f the sponza transparent leaves textures don't work correctly.
 Only works when using < 0.05f
 * The only problem that I am faced with making an Application wrapper instead of writing everything inside main.cpp is that callback funcs cannot be in a class, nor can they be static while accessing object's variables.

+* SOme problems with exporting the app, everytime you run it the map is being loaded differently ) :.
+More like it is rendered strangely but the shadows are normal.
+Problem only when using release

 ## Non-problematic problems.
 More like, things that can be implemented cleaner.
 * Texture reuse optimization for models.